 Aida Vedishcheva, Soviet singer

-Her song Forest Deer was recognized as the Song of the Year, but on the television it was performed by the Loktev ensemble.
+You know, her song Forest Deer was recognized as the Song of the Year, but on the television it was performed by the Loktev ensemble.

-In 1998 Vedishcheva put on the show Miss Liberty for the new millennium.
-After the September 11 attacks, she wrote the musical Masterpiece And The Singing Liberty, and dedicated it to the Statue of Liberty.
+In 1998, Vedishcheva put on the show Miss Liberty for the new millennium.
+After the September 11 attacks, she wrote the musical Masterpiece and The Singing Liberty, and dedicated it to the Statue of Liberty.
 The musical was performed on Broadway in 2007.

 Boris Dvernik, pianist, director of the ensemble Meloton, became her second husband.
 He was 9 years younger than the singer.